sarulabs/di/README.md

 }
 ```

-The definition can be added to a Builder with the `AddDefinition` method :
+The definition can be added to a Builder with the `AddDefinition` method:

 ```go
 builder := di.NewBuilder()